James B. Morehead: World War II

 At the initial outbreak of hostilities, Morehead was recovering from injuries sustained by a mid air collision.
 In late December after recovery, he joined pilots and support personnel in San Francisco, aboard the USS President Polk, ordered to be sent to the Philippines, but instead diverted to port in Brisbane, Australia as the Japanese threaten the Dutch East Indies and Australia.

 He destroyed three enemy aircraft on February 25, 1942 and was awarded his first Distinguished Service Cross for that mission.
 On April 25, 1942, he destroyed two more enemy aircraft, earning him the flying ace status.

 During this time he was credited with the destruction of 7 Japanese aircraft in aerial combat.
 He received the Distinguished Service Cross, Silver Star and Distinguished Flying Cross for his service in the Pacific Theater.

 He received a second Distinguished Service Cross and an additional Distinguished Flying Cross for his service in the European Theater.

 His aerial victories during World War II consisted of 8 enemy planes destroyed in the air and 1 damaged.
 Of his kills, 7 were attained while flying P-40 and one was attained while flying P-38.

-His book "In my sights" is a candid, honest, brave story of the few who survived the terrible aerial battles against the Zeros in the Southwest Pacific.
+His book "In My Sights" is a story of the few who survived the aerial battles against the Southwest Pacific.